IFM-molecular-simulation-group/HierGO/README.md

 | --infile | Filename | Name of the input file | --infile tile\_10.pdb |
 | --outfile | Filename | Name the output of the file (default is typed.pdb) | --outfile tile\_atom.pdb |
 | --pbc | None | Default to ignoring periodic boundary condition.
 Only required when a single tile is made to be used.
 Buffer distance is 10 Angstroms for pbc. | N/A |

+*Warning:*
-### Warning: Some warning could appear especially for the stitched sheet.
-It is better to check possible problemed atoms in the visualization software.
+Some warning could appear especially for the stitched sheet.
+It is better to check possible problem atoms in the visualization software.

 ## Optional routines: